patmendoza6745/patmendoza6745.github.io/_teaching/eecs16a-fa24.md

 ## My Responsibilities

 * Grading homework and exams.
-* Debugging homnework questions each week.
+* Debugging homework questions each week.
 * Composing exam questions with their solutions.
 * Running two or more office hours per week.